 Studies show that a particular essential oil may provide a solid defense against various cancers.
-This essential oil, which contains high levels of an aromatic terpene known as linalool, has been utilized throughout history in the treatment of various health conditions.
-What’s even more exciting is that some of the latest science suggests that it’s at least as effective as chemotherapy in targeting cancer cells – without the harmful toxic effects of chemotherapy.
+Lemongrass essential oil, which contains high levels of an aromatic terpene known as linalool, has been used traditionally in tropical countries in the treatment of various health conditions.
+What’s even more exciting is that some of the latest in vitro and in vivo animal studies suggest that it could be at least as effective as chemotherapy in targeting cancer cells – without the harmful toxic effects of chemotherapy.

-Long prized for its aroma-therapeutic qualities, lemongrass is loaded with key nutrient compounds that present powerful antibacterial, anti-fungal, anti-inflammatory, and anti-cancer potential.
+Long prized for its aroma-therapeutic qualities, Cymbopogon citratus (lemongrass or lemon grass) is loaded with key nutrient compounds that present powerful antibacterial, anti-fungal, anti-inflammatory, and anticancer potential.
 A 2011 study published in the Journal of Advanced Pharmaceutical Technology & Research outlines the dozens of unique phytoconstituents present in lemongrass, including a diverse array of terpenes, ketones, esters, flavonoids, and phenolic compounds.

 The Long List of Health Benefits of Lemongrass Essential Oil

-Lemongrass Fights More than a Dozen Different Types of Cancers
+Could Lemongrass Really Fight More Than a Dozen Different Types of Cancer?

-But where lemongrass really seems to shine, particularly in light of the growing cancer epidemic, is in its ability to destroy cancer cells.
+Where lemongrass really seems to shine, particularly in light of the growing cancer epidemic, is in its ability to destroy cancer cells.
 A 2009 study published in the journal Chemico-Biological Interactions revealed that lemongrass essential oil is effective in targeting at least 12 different human cancer cell lines.
-Animal trials show that direct injection of lemongrass essential oil inhibits cancer tumors in a dose-dependent way, meaning the higher the dose of the oil, the better the outcome.
+Animal trials showed that direct injection of lemongrass essential oil inhibited cancer tumors in a dose-dependent way, meaning the higher the dose of the oil, the better the outcome.

 Can Lemongrass Essential Oil Stop the Spread of Cervical Cancer?